hellotdpaas/aws-saa-c03/readme.md

   C

 - A company uses a popular content management system (CMS) for its corporate website.
 However, the required patching and maintenance are burdensome.
-The company is redesigning its website and wants anew solution.
+The company is redesigning its website and wants a new solution.
 The website will be updated four times a year and does not need to have any dynamic content available.
 The solution must provide high scalability and enhanced security.
   Which combination of changes will meet these requirements with the LEAST operational overhead?
 (Choose two.)

   - A. Configure Amazon CloudFront in front of the website to use HTTPS functionality.